Charl3sD/kwaf_installer/README.md

 |Minimum | 6 | 12GB | 20GB|
 |Recomended | 8 | 20GB | 30GB|

-clone this repository to a directory on a *dedicated* CentOS 7 machine
+clone this repository to a directory on your *dedicated* CentOS 7 machine

 The Radware Kwaf install archive is expected to be in the parent directory where this installer resides
 ex: